NAIST-SE/study-of-microsofts-github-acquisition/_posts/2018-08-02-survey-creation.md

 - Developers are more interested in technical aspects

 ### Target
-We target contributors of Linux distributions/kernel and BSD families because they are likely to FLOSS developers, anyone cannot controlled them, so they have a thought of themselves.
+We target contributors of Linux distributions/kernel and BSD families because they are likely to FLOSS developers, anyone cannot controlled them.
+Free is important and which may be influenced by the acquisition.

 ## 3. Survey platform
 We choose [Google forms](https://docs.google.com/forms/u/0/)  as survey platform because it is all free and easy to contribute.
 However, we found later that many people don’t like Google form because of privacy concerns.